 If you owned a Nintendo 64, it was almost a guarantee that you owned (or at least played) Zelda: Ocarina of Time.
 Yet most people I know skipped out on this sequel when it was released in fall 2000.
 Maybe it was because next gen systems were starting to take the spotlight by that point, or because Majora’s Mask was just a little too “weird”.
 I mean, it is!
 Child Link in a parallel universe world with only four dungeons?
 The moon crashes and annihilates everything in three days, destroying all of your progress?
 No Zelda or Ganon or Master Sword?
 Quite a turn from the traditional “hero’s journey” of Ocarina.

 If you’ve given the game a try but found it to have to steep of a learning curve with its time management, I’d recommend playing with a guide.
 Or try the 3DS remake with quality of life upgrades!
-I myself still prefer the original version-it’s easily one of the top 10 best Nintendo 64 games and one of the best Zelda games ever made.
+I myself still prefer the original version-it’s easily one of the top 10 best Nintendo 64 games and one of my favorite Zelda games.

 Personal highlight: Completing Anju and Kafei’s quest (the longest but most worthwhile side quest in the game).
 The very last scene, in the final few moments of the third day, when they tell you to take refuge while they “greet the morning together” gets me every time.